-Mrs Balfour spent 22 years managing Japanese, Far Eastern and International equity portfolios for Stewart Ivory, Baillie Gifford and, latterly, Axa Framlington.
-She is a non-executive director of Martin Currie Asia Unconstrained Trust plc, F&C Global Smaller Companies PLC and is a trustee of Venture Scotland, a charity specialising in personal development for young people.
-She is a member of the CFA Society of the UK and Archangel Informal Investment, a business angel syndicate.
+Mrs Balfour managed equity portfolios for Stewart Ivory, Baillie Gifford and, latterly, Axa Framlington.
+She is a non-executive director of British Empire Trust plc, Martin Currie Asia Unconstrained Trust plc, F&C Global Smaller Companies PLC and Scottish Friendly Assurance.

-Mr Gibbs worked for the Fleming Group for 17 years with responsibility for investments in Japan and throughout the Far East, after which he helped set up and run two Far Eastern brokerages before joining J.O.
-Hambro (latterly Waverton), where he ran Far Eastern funds.
-Mr Gibbs is now Chairman of the Burdett Trust, a nursing charity and an independent non-executive Director of the M&G Charibond Charities Fixed Interest Common Investment Fund (Charibond) and a member of the Advisory Committee of the M&G Equities Investment Fund for Charities (Charifund).
+Mr Gibbs worked for the Fleming Group, after which he helped set up and run two Far Eastern brokerages before joining J.O.
+Hambro (latterly Waverton).
+Mr Gibbs is now Chairman of the Burdett Trust and an independent non-executive Director of the M&G Charibond Charities Fixed Interest Common Investment Fund and a member of the Advisory Committee of the M&G Equities Investment Fund for Charities.

-Mr Greer worked in Japan for fifteen years, for Jardine Matheson and subsequently, as branch manager, for Baring Securities (Japan) Limited, until 1993.
-He has extensive experience of company research, and headed the group established by the Japanese Ministry of Finance representing the EU investment banks and brokerages.
-On returning to London, he was global head of research at Barings, Caspian Limited and Commerzbank AG, before becoming a partner at WMG Limited, a wealth management group, and head of marketing at Toscafund Limited.
+Mr Greer worked in Japan, for Jardine Matheson and Baring Securities.
+He headed the group established by the Japanese Ministry of Finance representing the EU investment banks and brokerages.
+On returning to London, he was global head of research at Barings, Caspian Limited and Commerzbank AG, before becoming a partner at WMG Limited.
 He is currently Chairman of Myanmar Strategic Holdings Limited.

-Mrs Richards is a former senior partner at Deloitte LLP with a thirty year career specialising in business operations and strategy development with a particular focus on the Financial Services and Consumer Products sectors.
-She is currently a non-executive director and the chair of the audit committee of Wm Morrison Supermarkets PLC, a non-executive director and the senior independent director of Grainger plc, a non-executive director of The Monks Investment Trust plc and Phoenix Group Holdings.
-Mrs Richards is a former director of Aviva UK Life and Pensions, Balfour Beatty plc and Friends Life Group plc.
-In addition, she is a member of the FRC’s Advisory Group of Audit Committee Chairmen and a member of the Governing Council of the Centre for the Study of Financial Innovation.
+Mrs Richards is a former senior partner at Deloitte LLP.
+She is currently a non-executive director and the chair of the audit committee of Wm Morrison Supermarkets PLC, a non-executive director of The Monks Investment Trust plc, Avast plc and Phoenix Group Holdings.
+Mrs Richards is a former director of Aviva UK Life and Pensions, Balfour Beatty plc, Grainger plc and Friends Life Group plc.

 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.